matthewz03/Online-Class-Scheduler/README.md

 The emergency stop time works similarly to the start time and logs out of schoology.
 This is a failsafe that only happens if other logout conditions fail to be met.
 I recommend listing emergency stop time around five minutes after class is scheduled to end.

-# of Thanks yous in chat/students that leave:
+Number of Thanks yous in chat/students that leave:
 Wakeup is designed to automatically log out when two conditions are met—(A) when a specified number of "thank you" messages are posted in chat and (B) when a specified number of other attendees log out.

 If these numbers are not specified, Wakeup will not log you out of class until the emergency stop time is reached.
 I recommend 5 thank yous and 8 people.
 This means that you will be logged out if Wakeup reads 5 thank yous AND 8 people leave the session.